An abdominal mass is an

 may change the shape of the abdomen.
 A person with an abdominal mass may notice

 treatable.
 However, health complications may arise depending on the cause of

 What Causes an Abdominal Mass?

-the result of a number of factors, including an injury, cyst, tumor, cancer, or disease.
+the result of a number of factors, including an injury, cyst, benign tumor,

-in the body, filled with fluid or infected matter) is sometimes to
+in the body that is filled with fluid or infected matter.
+It is sometimes to

 Cysts that commonly cause

 cysts that form in or around the ovaries

 Cancers that often cause